thevickypedia/github-runner-linux/README.md

 - **RUNNER_NAME** - Runner name.
 Uses a random instance ID.
 - **WORK_DIR** - Work directory.
 Uses `_work`
 - **LABELS** - Runner labels (comma separated).
 Uses `"docker-node,${os_name}-${architecture}"`
+- **REUSE_EXISTING** - Re-use existing configuration.
+Defaults to `false`

+> `REUSE_EXISTING` can come in handy when a container restarts due to a problem,
+> or when a container is deleted without gracefully shutting down.

 ## Development